How does it work?

 No, there are no limits to the number of interruptions you can set up.

 We want you to achieve success with your Interruptive goals.
-Whether it’s increased punctuality, new habits, new personal goals, or just timeboxing events, you’re free to use however many phone calls you need to get the job done.
+Whether it’s increased punctuality, new habits, new personal goals, or just timeboxing events, you can use however many phone calls you need to get the job done.

 Why doesn’t it work with my iCloud calendar?